asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 - `required` are interpreted as is.
 - `patternProperties` are interpreted as is, where duplicate patterns for the model are [merged](#Merging-models).
 - `additionalProperties` are interpreted as is, where duplicate additionalProperties for the model are [merged](#Merging-models).
 If the schema does not define `additionalProperties` it defaults to `true` schema.
+- `additionalItems` are interpreted as is, where duplicate additionalItems for the model are [merged](#Merging-models).
+If the schema does not define `additionalItems` it defaults to `true` schema.
 - `items` are interpreted as ether tuples or simple array, where more than 1 item are [merged](#Merging-models).
 Usage of `items` infers `array` model type.
 - `properties` are interpreted as is, where duplicate `properties` for the model are [merged](#Merging-models).
 Usage of `properties` infers `object` model type.
 - [allOf](#allOf-sub-schemas)